HalfHydra/Mario-Kart-Tour-Values/README.md

 - Reverting to previous tour data
 - Bonus Points Calculator
 - Pipe Simulator
-- Close all and open all for courses and inventory menu
+- Close all and open all for courses and old inventory menu

 I hope this helps with anything you should need!
 There is a copy hosted on my [github site](https://halfhydra.github.io/MarioKartTourValues/main.html).
 Feel free to make suggestions.

-Special Thanks to tryso and spotlight for assisting in providing the jsons!
+Special Thanks to tryso and spotlight for assisting in providing the jsons.
+Additional thanks to demogorgon as well as hack_nug for some suggestions.